idleberg/GA-Z87X-OC-Hackintosh/README.md

 # GA-Z87X

-OpenCore Hackintosh configuration for relatively dated hardware running Mojave
+OpenCore configuration for relatively dated hardware running Mojave

 **Note:** While I have put together this configuration, it hasn't been done for my own Hackintosh.
 Hence updates may be sparse.